mattcoker/intern/README.md

 ### Usage
 -----

 A new button should appear on the lefthand side of your story options, next to the "Clone Story" button.
+Different templates will be applied based on the currently selected story type.

 Below is a list of the expected behavior in several scenarios:
 - Description is empty
   - Template will be applied
 - Description has content